CMSgov/beneficiary-fhir-data/rfcs/0007-filtering.md

     * [https://jira.cms.gov/browse/AB2D-1863](https://jira.cms.gov/browse/AB2D-1863)

-This proposal will suggest adding server side filtering to API calls that return EOBs to the client in order to cut down on the amount of data that needs to be transferred.
+This proposal will suggest adding server side filtering to API calls that return EOBs to the client in order to reduce on the amount of data that needs to be transferred.

 ## Table of Contents
 [Table of Contents]: #table-of-contents